-- A. Engage in conduct that is disorderly.
-Examples of disorderly conduct include (but are not limited to): - Running in hallways - Making unreasonable noise - Using language or gestures that are profane, lewd, vulgar or abusive. - Obstructing vehicular or pedestrian traffic.
+A. Engage in conduct that is disorderly.
+Examples of disorderly conduct include (but are not limited to):

+- 1. Running in hallways - 2.
+Making unreasonable noise - 3.
+Using language or gestures that are profane, lewd, vulgar or abusive. - 4.
+Obstructing vehicular or pedestrian traffic. - 5.
+Engaging in any willful act which disrupts the normal operation of the school community.

-- Engaging in any willful act which disrupts the normal operation of the school community. - Trespassing.
-Students are not permitted in any part of the school building, other than the one they regularly attend, without permission from the administrator in charge of the building. - Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - B. Engage in conduct that is insubordinate.
-Examples of insubordinate conduct include (but are not limited to): - Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect. - Failing to comply with the district's dress code. - Using a cell phone or other electronic device in a manner inconsistent with the applicable Board policies and procedures.
-Student Handbook. - Prohibited from using digital/electronic media devices, including cell phones, to photograph, record video/ audio footage of any staff member or student without administrative approval. - Lateness for, missing or leaving school without permission. - Skipping detention - C. Engage in conduct that is disruptive.
-Examples of disruptive conduct include (but are not limited to): - Failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students. - D. Engage in conduct that is violent.
-Examples of violent conduct include (but are not limited to): - Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee, another student, or any other person lawfully on school property or attempting to do so. - Committing an act of violence (such as hitting, kicking, punching, and seratching) upon another student or any other person lawfully on school property or attempting to do so. - Possessing a weapon.
-Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - Displays what appears to be a weapon. - Threatening to use any weapon. - Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson. - Intentionally damaging or destroying school district property.
-This includes acts of vandalism. - E. Engage in any conduct that endangers the safety, morals, health or welfare of others.
-Examples of such conduct include (but are not limited to): - Lying to school personnel. - Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function.
+6. Trespassing.
+Students are not permitted in any part of the school building, other than the one they regularly attend, without permission from the administrator in charge of the building.

+- 7. Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - B. Engage in conduct that is insubordinate.
+Examples of insubordinate conduct include (but are not limited to):

+1. Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect.

+2. Failing to comply with the district's dress code.

+3. Using a cell phone or other electronic device in a manner inconsistent with the Student Handbook.

+- 4. Lateness for, missing or leaving school without permission. - 5.
+Skipping detention - C. Engage in conduct that is disruptive.
+Examples of disruptive conduct include (but are not limited to): - 1.
+Failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students. - D. Engage in conduct that is violent.
+Examples of violent conduct include (but are not limited to):

+1. Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee or attempting to do so.

+2. Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person lawfully on school property or attempting to do so.

+3. Possessing a weapon.
+Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function.